NetFreak85/Network-Interface-Utilization-Monitoring/README.md

 A priority queue is a data structure that stores elements with associated priorities, allowing you to retrieve or remove the element with the highest priority (or lowest, depending on implementation) efficiently.
 Unlike a regular queue (FIFO: First-In-First-Out), a priority queue orders elements based on their priority, not their arrival time.

-The script will connects to the network devices to fetch interface utilization data via Restconf.
-It parses the JSON response to find the `eth_inbytes` and `eth_outbytes` attributes.
-These attributes serve as the `priority` for the queues, while the `interface name` is the data stored.
-This setup ensures that interfaces with the highest traffic (most bytes sent or received) are given the highest priority.

 The followind ilustration explain how this process work:

 <space><space>